 While there is limited access to Underground stations, the system of Overground transportation efficiently connects Hackney to the rest of London.

-This is one of the fastest-growing and most sought-after areas in London due to its vibrant nightlife, trendy pop-up stores, endless museums, and a creative atmosphere.
+This is one of the fastest-growing and most sought-after locations in London due to its vibrant nightlife, trendy pop-up stores, endless museums, and creative atmosphere.

 The rise in popularity and high demand for rental property has made Hackney the 7th most expensive borough in London.

-Bermondsey is an area in South East London located in the London Borough of Southwark.
+Bermondsey is an area in South East London, located in the Borough of Southwark.

-It is only 2.5 miles (4 km) away from Charing Cross and is close to the famous Maltby Street Market.
+It is only 2.5 miles (ca. 4 km) away from Charing Cross and is close to the famous Maltby Street Market.

-Bermondsey has made The Sunday Times’ “Best Places to Live in London” list for 5 years in a row, with the publication stating that this neighborhood “epitomises the modern urban good life”.
+Bermondsey has made The Sunday Times’ “Best Places to Live in London” list for 5 years in a row, with the publication stating that this neighbourhood “epitomizes the modern urban good life”.

-Once a largely industrial district, Bermondsey has flourished into a trendy and upbeat area complete with chic warehouse flats, public gardens, and stylish riverside restaurants.
+Once a large industrial district, Bermondsey has flourished into a trendy and upbeat area complete with chic warehouse flats, public gardens, and stylish riverside restaurants.

-Brixton is another popular area located in the London Borough of Lambeth in South London.
+Brixton is another popular area located in the Borough of Lambeth in South London.

 It is undoubtedly one of London’s most diverse and animated neighbourhoods.

-It is boisterous and colourful, and rapidly changing with an influx of young adults moving to the area due to the lower than average rent prices.
+It is boisterous, colourful, and rapidly changing with an influx of young adults moving to the area due to the lower-than-average rent prices.